What Is School Culture? Does It Need To Change?

 The arts create a foundation for change, they plant new seeds and inspire new ideas.
 Ask principals at schools hosting Dream A World Education programming.
 They share how our programs fundamentally change the way children look at themselves and over time how teachers work together.

-Creating healthy school climate is creating an optimal learning environment.
+Creating healthy school climates is creating an optimal learning environment.
 We’re proud to be a part of helping schools create the very best atmosphere in which children can thrive.